Battle of Makariv: Aftermath

 The civilians of Makariv suffered attacks and losses as a result of the battle.
 A video taken by a city security camera showed two elderly civilians in a car, probably trying to flee the city, stopping after seeing a Russian armored vehicle.
 This vehicle then opened fire on the car, killing both passengers.
 Another Russian attack on civilians took place on 7 March, when a bread factory was bombarded by airstrikes while around 30 people were there.
 The bodies of 13 civilians were extracted from the rubble and five people were rescued.
 If before the battle Makariv had around 15,000 inhabitants, only under 1,000 stayed during the battle.

-On 8 April, mayor Tokar said that according to preliminary estimates, the settlement had been destroyed by about 40%, and 132 civilians were found shot by Russian executioners.
+On 8 April, Tokar said that according to preliminary estimates, the settlement had been destroyed by about 40%, and 132 civilians were found shot by Russian executioners.
 The murder of civilians of Makariv was similar to the Bucha massacre that occurred in the nearby town of Bucha.
 By late June, it was determined that the real number of civilians killed in Makariv and in the villages part of its hromada (municipality) was over 200.
-This included elderly, people who had been shot in the head and with their hands tied to the back and corpses with signs of torture.
+This included the elderly, people who had been shot in the head and with their hands tied to the back, and corpses with signs of torture.
 Tokar also mentioned cases of people having been forcibly displaced to Belarus and Russia.

-On 10 July, Bridget A. Brink, the United States Ambassador to Ukraine, visited Makariv.
-She admitted being "deeply moved by the stories of those who suffered from the brutal Russian attacks on Makariv" and expressed pride for the humanitarian aid the United States had sent to the area for its recovery.